ZoomPannathorn/qa-automation-engineer/README.md

-# QA Automation Engineer Portfolio Project
+# ShopSmart QA Automation Suite

 This project is a **portfolio-ready QA automation showcase** built around a demo web application and REST API.
 It demonstrates real-world QA practices including UI automation, API testing, performance checks, and manual QA documentation — all in one repository.